RobertoPrevato/jekyll-now/_posts/2017-10-07-How-to-run-PyPy-powered-web-apps-in-Docker.md

 ```bash
 docker run -p 80:80 pypydemo:0.1
 ```

+Kind reminder: if you already have an application listening on port 80 (e.g. Apache, Nginx, or IIS), you need to use another port in the previous command.
+For example, `-p 44555:80`.

 You should then see this kind of output, after several other lines:
 ```bash